How to Plant, Grow and Care For Peperomia Hope

 Propagation

 Propagating Peperomia ‘Hope’ is as simple as rooting cuttings or leaves in water or soil.
-In fact, if your plant is looking a bit leggy and sparse, cut off the longer stems and plant in the same pot for a more compact fuller look.
+If your plant looks a bit leggy and sparse, cut off the longer stems and plant them in the same pot for a more compact, fuller look.

 One of the most common propagation methods is stem cuttings.

-The ideal propagating method is stem cuttings.
-Use a sharp pair of clean secateurs and cut off a stem at least 4 inches long just above a leaf node.
-Remove the lower leaves from the stem and set aside to callous on a sheet of newspaper for a day or two.
+The ideal propagation method is stem cuttings.
+Use a sharp pair of clean secateurs and cut off a stem at least four inches long just above a leaf node.
+Remove the lower leaves from the stem and set them aside to callous on a sheet of newspaper for a day or two.

-You can choose to propagate in water by popping cuttings in a glass with a little water in the bottom, making sure no leaves are underwater.
-You can also cover a glass filled with water with plastic cling film, poking a hole in the plastic and sticking your cuttings through the holes into the water.
+You can propagate in water by placing cuttings in a glass with a little water in the bottom, making sure no leaves sit underwater.
+You can also cover a glass filled with water with plastic cling film, poke a hole in the plastic, and stick your cuttings through the holes into the water.
 This keeps the cuttings upright and secure.

-Top up the water as necessary and clean out and replace the water every week.
-This method allows you to see the roots developing and once there are plenty of roots, they can be planted in prepared pots.
+Top up the water as necessary and clean out and replace it every week.
+This method lets you see the roots developing.
+Once plenty of roots appear, you can plant them in prepared pots.

 Once a week, open the bag and check the moisture content.
-In about 25 days, the cuttings should have rooted and they can be moved to their own pots.
-A gentle tug and resistance will let you know that the roots have grown.
-If they are not resisting, leave them a bit longer.
+In about 25 days, the cuttings should have rooted and you can move them to their own pots.
+A gentle tug with resistance will let you know the roots have grown.
+If they don’t resist, leave them a bit longer.

-You can also choose to plant cuttings into pots one at a time so that each plant develops in its own pot.
-There is then no need to replant the cuttings.
+You can also plant cuttings into individual pots so that each plant develops on its own.
+This eliminates the need to replant the cuttings later.

 Place healthy Peperomia leaf cuttings in a moist growing medium.

-You can also propagate from leaf cuttings, but this process may take a bit longer than stem cuttings.
+You can also propagate from leaf cuttings, but this process may take longer than stem cuttings.
 Cut the leaves off a healthy plant as close to the stem as possible to include as much of the petiole as you can.
-Use a clean sharp pair of secateurs to cut the leaves off the stems.
-Place the leaves on a piece of newspaper and leave to callous on the cut end for a day or two.
+Use a clean, sharp pair of secateurs.
+Place the leaves on a piece of newspaper and leave them to callous on the cut end for a day or two.

-Check on the leaves often to make sure they have enough moisture or – even more important – that they do not have too much moisture which will cause the leaves to rot.
+Check on the leaves often to make sure they have enough moisture, or even more importantly, that they don’t have too much moisture, which will cause them to rot.
 Keep them in a warm place with bright indirect light.

 After a few weeks, the leaves will have rooted and new growth should appear.
-Once they are big enough, they can be planted in their new pots that have been prepared with the soil mentioned above.
+Once they are big enough, plant them in new pots prepared with the soil mix mentioned above.

 Repotting